solo-io/gloo/docs/content/guides/traffic_management/destination_selection/header_matching/_index.md

 The route rules in a *Virtual Service* can use header matching rules to match requests to routes based on the contents of the headers.
 When configuring the matcher on a route, you may want to specify one or more {{< protobuf name="gloo.solo.io.HeaderMatcher" display="Header Matchers">}} to require headers with matching values be present on the request.
 Each header matcher has three attributes:

 * `name` - the name of the request header.
-Note: Gloo/Envoy use HTTP/2 so if you want to match against HTTP/1 `Host`, use `:authority` (HTTP/2) as the name instead.
+Note: Gloo Edge/Envoy use HTTP/2 so if you want to match against HTTP/1 `Host`, use `:authority` (HTTP/2) as the name instead.
 * `regex` - boolean (true|false) defaults to `false`.
 Indicates how to interpret the `value` attribute:
   * `false` (default) - treat `value` field as an [Envoy exact_match](https://www.envoyproxy.io/docs/envoy/latest/api-v2/api/v2/route/route.proto#envoy-api-field-route-headermatcher-exact-match)